-Build-Up and Breakdown p22
+Build-Up and Breakdownp11Disabilityp34Stand Constructionp107Work Equipment/Tools/Processesp138Working at Heightp140

-Disability p46

-Stand Construction p119

-Work Equipment/Tools/Processes p150

-Working at Height p152

 - General Guidance

 - Additional Requirements for Tiered Seating

 - Venue Specific Rules:

-Scottish Event Campus (SEC) -
+Scottish Event Campus (SEC) General

-General Ricoh Arena General
+Ricoh Arena General

 The O2 General

 Definition

 1 Temporary demountable structure means any structure assembled and installed for use at an event, which is intended to remain in situ for the event only.
 This includes grandstands, scaffold, timber and fabric structures, filming and lighting platforms, but excludes exhibition stands.